 Best practices in Inventory Cycle Counting that can make the process more effective:

-1. Cycle counting should be a part of the normal operations of the facility.
+1. Your facility should schedule cycle counting to be a part of the normal operations of the facility.

-2. Cycle counting should be scheduled to be done as frequently as possible.
+2. Schedule cycle counting frequently.
 The higher the frequency of cycle counting, the higher will be the accuracy of inventory and lower will be the inventory write-offs.

-3. A proper classification of items into ABC groups should be done.
-Item classification should be reviewed periodically (monthly/ quarterly).
+3. Properly classify items into ABC groups.
+In addition, you should review your classification periodically (monthly/ quarterly).
 Generally accepted rules of thumb are that Group A should comprise of about top 70% of inventory value, group B next 15% and Group C the bottom 15% of inventory value.
-The best way to base ABC classifications is on value of shipments and value of inventory at hand.

-4. The assignment of dedicated cycle count teams allows the company to train a number of individuals in the organization to perform these tasks.
+4. The assignment of dedicated cycle count teams allows the company to train a number of individuals to perform these tasks.
 The size of the team will be dependent on the size and complexity of a company’s inventory.
-A large organization could have a cycle count team of several full time employees, while a smaller organization could have as few as two employees that perform cycle counts for a small part of their work day and perform other daily tasks as well.
+A large organization could have a cycle count team of several full-time employees.
+However, a smaller organization could have as few as two employees that perform cycle counts for a small part of their work day.

-5. It is recommended that on an average every product should be counted at least once every quarter.
+5. Products should be counted at least once every quarter.

-6. Items should be counted by two individuals working independently of one another, and a blind comparison of their counts should be made before adjustments are recorded.
+6. Two separate individuals should count the products, and a blind comparison of their counts should be made before adjustments are recorded.

-8. Sources of error should be investigated and action should be taken to prevent those errors from occurring in the future.
+8. You can prevent errors by investigating sources of error.
 It is crucial to identify and fix process or training issues that cause inventory errors.

 11. Cycle counting should be done at the start of the day before the operations of the facility have begun in full-swing.